Rahul-Khanna/jw/readMe.md

 are really bad features and a straight liner model greatly overfits and has little predictive power.

 3. final.ipynb : FINAL SUBMISSION... cleaned up code, and ran the process of calculating performance 10 times to ensure the result was not dependent on the split of the data, but was representative of the preformance of the model.
+Most chunks of code have some sort of comment as to what I am doing there.

 4. thoughts : answers to the questions in the prompt